Dog’s Eye View: I’m melting, I’m melting!

 There are a variety of K9 cooling vests on the market today that can help keep your dog cool, but don't count on that when the temperatures are high and the humidity is low.
 Dehydration can still occur.

 This article does not address dogs being left in cars, but very special care must be taken in such situations.
 I have seen dogs left in cars that are trying their best to breathe in outside air through the two-inch opening their owner thought would be enough.
 It's not.
 Keep a thermometer in your car.
 You can buy one for less than $5, and it will prove to you how fast and how hot your car can get in the heat of the day.

 I have wire and mesh crates, chill mats, a portable fan and alumi-net shade cloth I use when I am at all day nose work trials.
 I must manage my dog in the car in between our searches.
 I have a remote thermometer attached to the top of my dog's crate, and I keep the digital sensor in my pocket, so I can check temperature often.
 A dog that is panting to cool off can't focus on a good scent detection.
 I spend the day in that same car with my dog, and I keep my hydration in check, as well as my dog's.
 We have a great time.

 Recommended Stories For You

-Laura Tyler is a certified professional dog trainer with more than 25 years of experience and has earned associate certification through the International Association of Animal Behavior Consultants.
+Laura Tyler is a certified professional dog trainer with more than 25 years of experience.
+She has earned associate certification through the International Association of Animal Behavior Consultants, as well as Certified Nose Work Instructor through the National Association of Canine Scent Work.
 She owns Total Teamwork Training LLC here in Northwest Colorado.